 Why you need fun whilst learning Dutch

-We all have memories of that one teacher, who always grasped our attention, because he was making jokes, or surprised us.
-Thus, there was never a dull moment, but real life stories and actions!
-Do you remember how exciting it was to learn completely new things or new worlds presenting itself to you?
-Wasn’t it also curiosity, fun and adventure that brought you to a new country with a different culture and language?
-Why not make learning Dutch be part of the fun-plan as well?
+We all have memoires of that one teacher, who always grapped our attention, because he was making jokes, or surprised us.
+Thus, there was never a dull moment, but real life stories and actions.
+Do you remember how exciting it was to learn new things?
+Wasn’t it that same curiosity, fun and adventure that brought you to a new country with a different culture and language?
+Why not make learning Dutch part of all the fun as well?

 No more boring classroom lessons